abe-winter/automigrate/README.md

 ## Installation & basic use

-(note: you can do most of this stuff with `migrate.sh`, docs coming)
+(note: you can do most of this stuff with `kube/migrate.sh`, docs coming)

 To install, `pip install automig` (or use `pip3` if that fails).
 This should install dependencies and register the automig command.